A-Alexander-code/pyensemblefs-docs/docs/_build/html/_sources/api/stability.rst.txt

 - ``"yu"``       → Yu-type adjusted stability.
 - ``"zucknick"`` → Zucknick-type adjusted stability.

-and an additional:

-- ``"sechidis"`` → Sechidis-type stability (available for custom use).

-All three are exposed as dictionaries of the form:
+Both are exposed as dictionaries of the form:

 .. code-block:: python

    yu = {"scoreFun": yu, "maxValueFun": ...}
    zucknick = {"scoreFun": zucknick, "maxValueFun": ...}
-   sechidis = {"scoreFun": sechidis, "maxValueFun": ...}

 and can be combined with expectation-based corrections to build chance-adjusted stability indices.